-- Establish appropriate staffing. - Keep the Governing Body informed of procedures in the LS Department. - Have an overview of the Department. - Ensure that SEND is considered from a whole school perspective. - Ensure that pupils are not treated less favourably within the schools (Equality Act 2010). - Ensure that the SEND Policy procedures are in place and being carried out across the schools. - Be familiar with the JCQ regulations regarding Access Arrangements. - Monitor that each child is receiving their entitlement. - Have an overview of staff training in regard to SEND.
+- Establish appropriate staffing. - Keep the Governing Body informed of procedures in the LS Department.
+Monitor the quality and effectiveness of SEND provision within the schools and update the SEND Governor on this. - Have an overview of the Department. - Ensure that SEND is considered from a whole school perspective. - Ensure that pupils are not treated less favourably within the schools (Equality Act 2010). - Ensure that the SEND Policy procedures are in place and being carried out across the schools. - Be familiar with the JCQ regulations regarding Access Arrangements.